emma-dougherty/emma-dougherty/README.md

   🎉 Recently graduated from the 16 week professional software development course at CodeClan (a digital skills academy in Edinburgh).
 Here are two of the many projects I worked on:

 😸🥋👘   **[Codo Cato](https://github.com/emma-dougherty/codocato_front-end) | FINAL project:** Join the coding dojo and learn the basics with Mrs. Meowgi in this full-stack educational game for younger children.
-Built with Java/Spring, React JS and PostgreSQL
+Built with Java/Spring, React JS and PostgreSQ

 🦆🦚🦩 **[Fantastic Birds](https://github.com/emma-dougherty/fantastic-birds) | GROUP project:** An educational app with interactive features.
 Built with React JS, NodeJS/Express